35+ Bad Financial Decisions to Avoid

 I find that buying just what I need gets easier as I get older.
 When I was younger, it seemed like I wanted everything.

 Stick with affordable basics when you are buying food, clothes, transportation, and shelter.
+Find and move to a better location that fits your financial situation.

 Pause before spending money on something you want.
 After a few days, maybe whatever it is won’t seem so important anymore.